Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 Low vitamin D3 (less than 60 ng/ml) is associated with low testosterone production and increased prostatic growth (21, 22, 23).
 Since obtaining enough sunshine while spending a lot of time indoors during the colder months is difficult, supplementing with vitamin D is critical.
 In fact, vitamin D is one of those vitamins that everyone may benefit from.

 I recommend taking a daily vitamin D3 supplement with vitamin K2.
 Vitamin K2 optimizes the absorption of D3 and further enhances your health.
-Be sure to increase your vitamin D through good amounts of regular sun exposure and/or taking a high quality vitamin D3/K2 supplement.
+Be sure to increase your vitamin D through good amounts of regular sun exposure and/or take a high quality vitamin D3/K2 supplement.

 boost testosterone, 12 Ways to Boost Testosterone Levels Naturally